hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** User-configurable parameters for the Moving Averages that define our trend.

 **Why?** We want users to customize the MA periods and calculation method without changing code.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 2 covers our Moving Average input parameters.
+The input keyword in MQL5 makes variables user-configurable, meaning traders can adjust these settings without touching the code.
+We define a fast MA with a period of 20, which reacts quickly to price changes, and a slow MA with a period of 50, which shows the longer-term trend.
+We're using exponential moving averages, or EMAs, which give more weight to recent prices compared to simple moving averages.
+Finally, we calculate these MAs based on the closing price of each candle.
+These four parameters are the foundation of our entire strategy."

 ```mql5
 //--- Input Parameters